PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ### Assigning a Mode to an RC Switch or Joystick Action

 External modes can be assigned to [RC switches](../config/flight_mode.md) or joystick actions.
-When assigning a mode to an RC switch, you need to know the index.
+When assigning a mode to an RC switch, you need to know the index (because the parameter metadata does not contain the dynamic mode name).
 Use `commander status` while the mode is running to get that information.
 For example: